yolken/yolken-blog/site/_posts/2021-01-31-golang-batteries-not-included.md

 ### YAML parsing

-Go includes a fully functional package for handling JSON-formatted data but, like Python, doesn't have any equivalent for YAML in its standard library.
-Many of the tools that I've worked on have some sort of human-created config file, and it's much easier on users if these are in YAML as opposed to JSON.
+Go includes a fully functional package for handling [JSON](https://en.wikipedia.org/wiki/JSON)-formatted data but, like Python, doesn't have any equivalent for [YAML](https://en.wikipedia.org/wiki/YAML) in its standard library.
+Many of the tools that I've worked on have some sort of human-created config file, and it's much easier on users if these are YAML instead of JSON.

 The standard here is [go-yaml](https://github.com/go-yaml/yaml), which has the same interface as the standard `json` library but uses special `yaml` struct tags instead of `json`